Prenith/AWS-v-Data-Engineering-YouTube-Analysis-for-marketing/README.md

 # AWS-v-Data-Engineering-YouTube-Analysis-for-marketing
 ## Overview

-This project explores YouTube content trends across the topics AWS (Amazon Web Services) and Data Engineering, with the aim of uncovering key insights to support targeted marketing strategies.
-By analyzing video metadata—such as views, likes, publication dates, and channel metrics—we identify audience engagement patterns, high-performing content themes, and competitive positioning across these two domains.
+This project explores YouTube content trends using data engineering techniques and AWS services, with the aim of uncovering key insights to support targeted marketing strategies.
+By analyzing video metadata—such as views, likes, publish dates, and channel metrics—we identify audience engagement patterns, high-performing content themes, and overall content performance across regions and time.

 ## Project Goals
 1. Data Ingestion — Build a mechanism to ingest data from different sources